kuroiokami89/VantaBlack-Website/README.md

 ## Projects

 On this website, you will find information about some of the projects I have worked on.
-These projects demonstrate my skills and experience in [list the technologies or frameworks you have used].
+These projects demonstrate my skills and experience in Web Development and Graphic Design.
 Each project includes a brief description, screenshots, and links to the source code.

 ## Contact Me